advait1226/WeMeet/README.md

 ## Support

-If you encounter any issues or have any questions regarding the WeChat application, please open an issue on the GitHub repository.
+If you encounter any issues or have any questions regarding the WeMeet application, please open an issue on the GitHub repository.
 We will be happy to assist you.

 ## Acknowledgements

-WeChat relies on several open-source projects and libraries.
+WeMeet relies on several open-source projects and libraries.
 We would like to express our gratitude to the developers and contributors of those projects for their valuable work.

 - [webRTC](https://webrtc.org/)
 - [PeerJS](https://peerjs.com/)